 A 17th century house in the heart of St Andrews' old fisher quarter is home to a small, independent museum. - St. Andrews Preservation Trust.
 Here you will find a wealth of information and objects relating to the history of St. Andrews and its people.
 The museum collections include fine art, costume, furniture and many other objects with local connections.
 You can view 10.000 photographs, postcards and slides.
 There are displays featuring old St. Andrews shops and Great Granny's Wash House is outside.

-A must for any golfer, this museum is just a 5 minute walk from the centre of St. Andrews, opposite The Royal and Ancient Clubhouse, parking behind.
-Over 500 years of golfing history is represented, through material dating from the 17th century to the present day.
+A must for any golfer, this museum is just a 5 minute walk from the centre of St. Andrews, opposite The Royal and Ancient Clubhouse.
+It was previously called the British Golf Museum but re-opened with its new name in summer 2021 after an extensive refurbishment.
+Over 500 years of golfing history are represented through material dating from the 17th century to the present day.
 One of the finest golf collections in the world, it celebrates golf from grass roots to international level.
 A Recognised Collection of National Significance, it contains over 16,000 items from equipment and artworks to Seve Ballesteros' shoes!
 Wheelchair access.
+Shop and cafe.

 One of Fife's East Neuk fishing villages boasts a charming museum showing its seafaring tradition.
 An ancient burgh, Crail has been a prosperous and important trading and fishing port since the 12th century.
 Today there is still commercial fishing from the picturesque harbour for crab and lobster which have a reputation for quality.
 The Museum also has a well stocked shop.